 In the early days of Uber, fraud was considered a cost of doing business.
 Today, the purse strings have tightened, and removing fraud can have a direct impact on the bottom line.
 With 4 in 100 verification attempts being fraudulent, there are a multitude of things you need to watch out for.
 Triin said the creativity they see is remarkable.
 From fictitious fiefdoms to fake kings, criminal groups like the Sakawa Boys or hacking groups like Silence are always trying to beat the system.
 Fast-growing companies in the small-to-medium range are targeted most by fraudsters who fully expect that growing businesses don’t have the financial means to invest in sufficient protection.
 Here are some examples of less sophisticated methods of passport tampering:

 In order to democratize access to their platform, Veriff released Veriff Station which targets businesses that have 2,000 or fewer authentications per month.
 Companies of any size can now enjoy the combined forces of machine learning and in-house specialists that keep Veriff two steps ahead of digital fraud.
-AI speeds up sessions with Assisted Image Capture, while manual checks by their verification teams are reserved for complex cases.
+Artificial Intelligence speeds up sessions with Assisted Image Capture, while manual checks by their verification teams are reserved for complex cases.
 If that value proposition sounds familiar, that comes as no surprise.
 There are at least 20 other startups out there offering some form of digital authentication service, the most popular being Onfido.

 Veriff vs. Onfido